 Do you have too many kitchen gadgets?
 Which could you get rid of and which are essential?
 Do you agree with the analysis in this article and in the comments below?

-From architecture you could head to the issue of housing.
+From airport dangers you could head to the issue of housing.
 This article on gentrification will give you an insight into housing issues and potential solutions.

 There are always some interesting articles about television.
 Let me know if you want to know why Germans love crime series set in the South West of England or why Brexit might affect British TV shown in Europe.